rriemann/blog/source/_posts/2010-03-03-awesome_klipper_workflow.markdown

 categories:
 - kde
 - ruby
+comments: true
 ---

-# Copy your clipboard to the pastebin
+## Copy your clipboard to the pastebin

 ![Klipper Pastie.org Menu][menu]{:.right}
 When you are a power IRC user, you might know the problem.
 You cannot copy the